|Grants to programs that teach children to be successful in school will reap rewards for the community next year and next decade.

 On your behalf, the community foundation works enthusiastically with individual schools, school systems, education leaders, nonprofit innovators, parents and community members to identify the best opportunities for investing in our children's future.

-A good example is the early learning priority we began in 2008.
+A good example is the early learning priority we announced in 2008.
 Since then, approximately half of our education funding each year is focused on preparing children from birth to age 5 for a lifetime of learning.

 Over the past decade, Akron Community Foundation has directed nearly $5 million in competitive grants alone to such education efforts as: